Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 ### Periodic SSH Key Update Procedure

-For maintaining security administrators should perform a periodic refresh of SSH keys.
-This process should be conducted every three months (minimal, or even on lesser time frame if security policy requires).
-During each update cycle, the administrator is responsible for generating new SSH keys for all end users and ensuring the invalidation of previous keys.
-This practice ensures that any potential security risks associated with compromised or outdated keys are mitigated.
+To maintain security, OS administrators should periodically refresh SSH keys.
+This process should occur every tthree months (minimal, or even on lesser time frame if security policy requires).
+During each update cycle, administrators are responsible for informing users that they need to generate a new key pair and securely transfer the new public key.
+Failure to do so will make previous keys invalid.
+This practice ensures that potential security risks associated with compromised or outdated keys are mitigated.

 To facilitate this process, the following steps should be diligently followed:

-* Generate New SSH Keys: Admins should create new SSH key pairs for each user.
+* Generate New SSH Keys: Users should create new SSH key pairs.

-* Distribute New Keys Securely: Once new keys are generated, they should be securely transferred to the end users.
+* Distribute New Keys Securely: Once new keys are generated, the public-key should be securely transferred to OS administrator.

 * Update the authorized_keys File: The new public keys must be added to the authorized_keys file on the server, replacing the old keys.